The American Guild of Organists

 L. Cameron Johnson Young Organist Competition

-Congregational Church, 2 North Eagleville Rd, Storrs
+at the Congregational Church, 2 North Eagleville Rd, Storrs

-Year-End Meeting and Social
+Year-End Meeting and Social:

 .